 The majority of parents are exhausted.
 In fact, each child in a mother’s household increases her risk of getting insufficient sleep by 46%. (source)

 In her book, How to Stop Losing Your Sh*t With Your Kids, Carla Naumburg notes that sleep deprivation affects our physical, mental, and emotional health.
 It makes it hard to make good choices and not be irritable.
 Without sleep, we become the worst versions of ourselves.

-She promotes making sleep a priority with some basic steps.
+Make sleep a priority with basic night routine steps.